addUsername/JavaBoring/README.md

 How to use:
 - On the first run, you should choose option "4.
 Crear entorno" (this will install some python libraries) and generating some especific .bats for your environment
 - Now you are ready to go, choose "1.
 Leer video" or "10.
-Leer video faster" (min x2 faster on 180s reading compared to option 1, much more on larger readings, x2ram also) if your hardware is good enough.
+Leer video faster" (min x2 faster on 180s readings compared to option 1, much more on larger readings, x2.5 RAM also) if your hardware is good enough.

 Feel free to contact if some support are requiered.